 |When:||Tu 27-06-2017 13:45 - 19:00|

 According to the World Health Organization (WHO), six million people die annually due to tobacco- related illness.
-In this context, children are particularly vulnerable in context of tobacco production, use, and exposure to tobacco smoke.
+In this context, children are particularly vulnerable.
 For instance, children often work in tobacco farming, they are specifically targeted by the tobacco industry as ‘replacement smokers’, and often cannot withdraw themselves from situations in which is smoked.
 In addition, it is important to note that according to American research, 90% of all smokers start before the age of 18.

 The seminar is open to a multidisciplinary scientific audience, practitioners, and civil society representatives.
 While participation is free of charge, there are only limited spaces available and registration is required.

 Please e-mail Marie Elske Gispen ( email@example.com ) before 20 June 2017 to register for this event and indicate whether you will stay for the reception.